LGB Heritage Project

 18 February 2013

 Getting Hitched, Making History

-You will have the opportunity to hear from the filmmaker and a panel of special guests as well as contribute your thoughts and opinions when we open the floor to wider discussion of marriage equality and the dynamics of same-sex relationships across time.
+Attendees had the opportunity to hear from the filmmaker and a panel of special guests as well as contribute their own thoughts and opinions when we opened the floor to wider discussion of marriage equality and the dynamics of same-sex relationships across time.

 23 April 2013

 Rainbow City: The Story of Manchester’s Struggle for LGB Equality c.
 1950s-1980s